Retaking the Exam

 Types of retake exam

-In 2020, the CCQ is changing its method for calculating the marks of the exams that it administers in order to offer those who fail the exam a new way to retake it: a retake exam with consolidated marks.
+Since 2020, the CCQ has changed its method for calculating the marks of the exams that it administers in order to offer those who fail the exam a new way to retake it: a retake exam with consolidated marks.
 The CCQ is thus responding to a request from the industry to review the approach to retaking qualification exams in order to support the success of the workforce.

 So, here are the two types of retake exams possible: